How we’re working to address the opioid issue in Peel.

 Reducing deaths and harm

-In partnership with community agencies, Peel Public Health offers sterile drug-use supplies, distributes naloxone, and offers overdose prevention and naloxone training.
-Refer to the Peel Needle Exchange Program to find out how to access services in Peel.
+In partnership with community agencies, Peel Public Health provides access to naloxone and training and provides safer drug use materials and education.
+Refer to the Harm Reduction Program to find out how to access services in Peel.

-Programs like the Peel Works Needle Exchange Program help reduce harmful health effects for people who use substances, including the spread of infectious diseases like HIV and Hepatitis C, and preventing fatal overdoses.
-All levels of government and local organizations are part of ongoing efforts to save lives.
+Harm Reduction Programs help reduce harmful health effects for people who use substances, including the spread of infectious diseases like HIV and Hepatitis C, and prevent fatal overdoses.

 Using Naloxone for an opioid overdose